 9. Late response

 The customer and their team don’t immediately respond to requests for information (RFI’s) and drawing queries.
-Unfortunately I’m sure we’ve all received drawings with missing or conflicting information.
-On occasion querying and receiving the corrected information can be a tedious and time consuming process which delays the project.
+Unfortunately, I’m sure we’ve all received drawings with missing or conflicting information.
+On occasion querying and receiving the corrected information can be a tedious and time-consuming process that delays the project.

 10. Lack of cooperation